 While it is essential that each graduate have a deep understanding of one main area of business, a solid understanding of all functional areas of business is also important.
 Effective managers must understand the basic operations of all areas, and understand how those areas can be optimally integrated.

 The COB graduate will know the impact of diversity on organizations, and will have an understanding of the main global issues affecting business.

 Businesses operate in a variety of cultures and in a variety of nations.
 Managers need to have a fundamental understanding of how culture affects employees, investors, customers and suppliers.
-The rapid globalization process occurring in business demands that students have an understanding of such diverse topics as telecommunications, financial flows, exchange rates, consumer behavior and labor law.
+The rapid globalization process in business demands that students have an understanding of such diverse topics as telecommunications, financial flows, exchange rates, consumer behavior and labor laws.
 While no person can become fully adept at so many topics, it is important that each College of Business graduate begin the process of learning the major impacts of globalization on business.

 COB graduates will distinguish between ethical and unethical action in business and other professional situations.

 While a firm understanding of business law provides some basics for ethical behavior, much that is legal is not also ethical.
-Given the many decisions managers make each day, it is essential that they have sufficient background in ethical theory so they can make informed judgments.
+Given the many decisions managers make each day, it is essential they have sufficient background in ethical theory so they can make informed judgments.

-The COB graduate will use oral, written, and computerized media to present information to effectively communicate.
+The COB graduate will use oral, written and computerized media to present information to effectively communicate.

 Each College of Business graduate will be required to satisfactorily complete multiple papers, give oral presentations and use computerized media such as PowerPoint.

 The COB graduate will be able to effectively plan and implement projects and activities.
 In addition, COB graduates will be able to coordinate tasks and monitor the progress of tasks.